sebmate/MagicQuartz-TechDemo/README.md

 ## Known Issues

 ### AMS1117 Voltage Regulator

-The "MEGA 2560 PRO" board may use an "AMS1117" 5V voltage regulator of questionable quality (see [this interesting blog post](https://goughlui.com/2021/03/27/note-linear-regulator-woes-when-is-an-ams1117-not-an-ams1117)).
-The regulator may develop an internal short and pass the input voltage (as described above, typically 7.5V) to the rest of the circuit.
-This may not only damage the other components (including the ATmega2560), it also increases the level of the sinusoidal signal generated.
-Consequently, the inverter may generate too high a voltage and damage the turntable.
+The "MEGA 2560 PRO" board may use an "AMS1117" 5V voltage regulator of questionable quality (see [this](https://goughlui.com/2021/03/27/note-linear-regulator-woes-when-is-an-ams1117-not-an-ams1117) interesting blog post).
+The regulator may fail with a full or partial internal short and pass the input voltage (7V) to the rest of the circuit.
+This may not only damage the other components (including the ATmega2560), it may also increase the level of the sinusoidal signal generated.
+As a result, the inverter may generate excessive voltage and damage the turntable.

-The problem can possibly be solved by one of the following approaches:
+The problem may be solved via these approaches:

 * By replacing the "AMS1117" with another "1117"-type regulator from a renowned manufacturer (e.g. LM1117 by Texas Instruments or TS1117 by Taiwan Semiconductor), purchased from a reputable electronics distributor.
-An additional 10uF tantalum capacitor may also be connected to the output of the voltage regulator.
+Depending on the regulator used (please refer to its datasheet), an additional 10uF tantalum capacitor may be added to its output, for example by using the free GND and 5V pins next to the AMS1117 on the "MEGA 2560 PRO" board.
-* By supplying the 5V voltage for the "MEGA 2560 PRO" board from an external voltage converter, such as the second DC/DC converter.
-* By connecting a 5.1V zener diode between GND and 5V (see [images/Zener-Diode-Protection.png](images/Zener-Diode-Protection.png)) and adding a fuse between the DC/DC converter and the motherboard  ("Fuse 2" in the block diagram above).
-At full load (i.e. when the optical sensor is connected), the mainboard draws about 100mA at 7.5V.
-The fuse should be sized accordingly (100mA, fast).
-If the AMS1117 fails and passes a higher voltage to the 5V rail, the zener diode limits this voltage to 5.1V and passes the excess current to GND, causing the fuse to blow.
+* By adding a "crowbar circuit" (see [this](https://circuitdigest.com/electronic-circuits/crowbar-circuit-diagram) link for an excellent description) and a fuse to the design to provide additional protection.
+The above block diagram and the rear panel of the enclosure have already been extended to incorporate this fuse ("Fuse 2", 125mA, fast).
+The "crowbar circuit" may also be supplied as a small piggyback board for the "MEGA 2560 PRO" board to provide compatibility with the current mainboard (Rev. 1.02).

 *Note: This is currently work in progress.*